Walnut (Hu Tao Ren)

 Walnut trees have a long history of associating with witches.
 It is said witches gathered under the trees to celebrate and perform sacred rites or cast spells.
 Some of these ancient rituals are thought to have their roots in the cult of Isis.

 Walnut wood is prized for its strength and beauty.
 It has been used to make the wheels of carriages but does not make a useful beam for a house as it can become brittle.
 Oil made from the nuts can be used to polish the wood.
 The oil can also be burned as lamp oil.

 Leonardo and Rembrandt

-Walnuts are the oldest known food found on trees, dating back to 10,000 BC.
+Walnuts are the oldest known food found on trees, dating back to 10,000 B.C.

-References: For a complete list of references please visit our References and Resources page.
 Disclosure: If you purchase from some links on this web page, we may receive some kind of affiliate commission.
 However, we only ever mention products we would recommend whether we were being compensated or not.
 Thank you so much for your support of White Rabbit Institute of Healing!